Ayushya100/accounts-svc/ReadME.md

 PUT - /deactivate-user/:userId
 - logout-user API: The 'logout-user' API allows users to log out from the system, invalidating their current session and access token.
 POST - /logout-user
+#### Payment APIs
+- register-account API: This API will be used to register user bank or investment accounts in the database.
+It ensures that users can add their financial accounts to the system for tracking and management purposes.
+POST - :userId/register-account
+- account-info API: This API is used to retrieve information about user bank or investment accounts from the database.
+Users can either get details of all their accounts or a specific account by providing an account ID.
+GET - :userId/account-info
+GET - :userId/account-info/:token
 ---
 **Finance Tracker** - Simplifying Financial Management for Everyone!